yushundong/ELEGANT/README.md

 # Certified Defense on the Fairness of Graph Neural Networks

-This is the open-source code for "Certified Defense on the Fairness of Graph Neural Networks".
+This is the open-source code for KDD' 26 Certified Defense on the Fairness of Graph Neural Networks.